pouchdb-community/transform-pouch/README.md

 });
 ```

-And now the documents are encrypted whenever they're stored in the database.
+Now, the documents are encrypted whenever they're stored in the database.
 If you want to verify, try opening them with a `Pouch` where you haven't set up any `filters`.
 You'll see documents like:

 ```js
 {